-The fortress of Saint-André, with the curtain wall that surrounded an abbey built at the end of the 10th century, was built in several stages during the first half of the 14th century.
+A peace treaty signed in 1292 allowed the French king, Philip IV, to build a fortress beside the Benedictine abbey and river.
+By 1302, fortifications were being built.
+The fortress of Saint-André, with the curtain wall that surrounded the abbey – built at the end of the 10th century – was built in several stages during the first half of the 14th century.

-The surviving manuscripts do not allow the construction to be precisely dated.
-A châtelain is mentioned in documents dating from 1314 and 1344, a guard is mentioned in 1318.
-The carved crest placed by the abbey above the entrance is dated 20 July 1367.
-This was probably when modifications were made to the entrance arch.
+The surviving manuscripts do not allow the stages of construction to be precisely dated.
+Nonetheless, a châtelain (keeper of the castle) is mentioned in documents dating from 1314 and 1344; a guard is mentioned in 1318.
+The carved crest placed by the abbey above the entrance is dated 20 July 1367, probably when modifications were made to the entrance arch.